RedisAI/financial-news/README.md

 **NOTE**: The first time you run the above command, it will take 5-10 minutes (depending on your network)

 # Launch the Jupyter Notebook
-Monitor the logs and look out for the link to launch jupyter on your local machine
+Monitor the logs

+Look out for the link to launch jupyter on your local machine

 Open a browser to this link

+Open Getting Started Notebook

 Run All Cells and check the outputs